Looking for our printable planner? It's here.

-If you have Excel, make sure you download the Excel version of the planner.
+If you have Excel, make sure you get the Excel version of the planner.
 The Open Office Version will work in Open Office but Excel seems to get confused when trying to open the Open Office version.

 Why can't I keep track of all of my children in the same workbook?

 Because of the way the spreadsheets are interconnected, and just one child will have dozens of spreadsheets within their own workbook by the time they graduate, it is inefficient to have more than one student per workbook.
-If you need to keep track of everyone in one file, I recommend Homeschool Tracker Plus which is a much more complex and robust planner than Homeschool Planner Plus.
+If you need to keep track of everyone in one file, I recommend Homeschool Tracker Plus (affiliate link) which is a much more complex and robust planner than Homeschool Planner Plus.